saintsal/daoistry/content/mindsets/defenders-advantage.md

 ## The Internet is built on Defenders' Advantage
 The Internet itself formed from ARPANET, a military communication network that used [decentralisation](/mindsets/decentralisation) to create resilience against attack.
 If one router goes down, the messages just finds another path.
-So an attacker can't just unplug a few routers, they have to invest in unplugging a whole bunch of them to have any effect at all.
+So an attacker can't just blow up a few routers, they have to invest in destroying a whole bunch of them to have any effect at all.
 The Defenders have a big advantage.

 ### Denial Of Service
 When websites like Facebook go down, that's because they chose centralised infrastructure instead of decentralised.